keirthana/anbox-cloud-docs/explanation/production-planning.md

 (exp-production-planning)=
 # Production planning

-When you are planning a production deployment, you should consider the aspects that you want to customise for best results.
+When you are planning a production deployment, you should consider the aspects that you want to customize for best results.
 This topic covers the most common and important requirements when you are planning to move your Anbox Cloud deployment to production.
 While there could be other specifically tailored needs, this topic helps you identify your basic requirements and deployment strategy.

 ## Compute resource requirements